ChandanaMandarapu/Javascript-Revision/Basics/README.md

 1. Replacing Substrings: The replace(search, replacement) method replaces the first occurrence of search with replacement in the string.
 For example: url.replace("%", "-").

 2. String Detection: The includes(substring) method checks if the given substring exists in the string.
 It returns true if found, otherwise false.

+## How JavaScript works ?

+Everything in JavaScript happens inside the Execution context

+In the Execution context all the variables and functions are stored like key value pairs inside the variable environment

+The code is executed one line at a time inside the Thread of Execution

+JavaScript is a Synchronous Single Threaded Language that means Js executes one command at a time that too in a specific order

+## Behind the scens of JavaScript

+When actually code works firstly a Global Execution is created inside a call stack

+The Execution Context is executed in 2 phases first is memory creation phase

+Here Javascript allocates the memory to all the variables and the value of variables is undefined in case of functionss the whole code is stored within a specific code

+In the code Execution Phase Now again Js runs the code line by line here the real values of variables are assigned to the variables that are already stored

+Running a function - A all together new execution context is created to run the function which again has a memory creation phase and a code execution context, it involves storing of all variables and parameters and again the code executes in Execution Context

+Now "return" tells the function to return the value of function to the real exectuion context after the whole function is executed now the functional execution context is compeltly deleted

+After the whole code is executed the global execution will also get deleted

+Call Stack maintains the order of execution of execution contexts